 In no particular order, here are eight of the biggest web design updates, movements and announcements worth repeating.
-Or for more trending tools, explore our essential web design tools roundup.
+Or for more trending tools, explore our essential web design tools roundup and our top web design tips.

 01. CSS Grid Layout came of age